stuartd/keymapper/README.md

 ### Trivia
 There was (is?) another place scancode mappings could be set - in the `HKEY_USERS\.DEFAULT\Keyboard Layout` key.
 These apply at the login prompt, but are then removed when logged in.

-[^1]: I spent a lot of time seeing whast was possible once the basic functionality was finished
+[^1]: I spent a _lot_ of time seeing what was possible once the basic functionality was finished
 [^2]: The link of course redirects back to this repo